Georg Michalsen

 Georg Wilhelm Johannes Michalsen (13 September 1906 – 21 May 1993) was a German SS-Sturmbannführer.
 During the Second World War, he was involved in the systematic deportation and murder of Polish Jews (Operation Reinhard) and later served as the SS and Police Leader in Trieste.
-Decades after the war, he was tried as an accomplice to murder, convicted and sentenced to twelve years in prison.
+Decades after the war, he was tried as an accomplice to murder, convicted and sentenced to twelve years in prison, though ultimately serving less than 5 years.

 Early life

 Born Georg Michalczyk in Wendrin (today, Vendryně), then part of Austria-Hungary, he was the son of a primary school teacher and, from 1912 to 1920, attended school in Oppeln (today, Opole) then located in Germany.
 After serving an apprenticeship as an office assistant in a law firm in Oppeln, he worked as an accountant.
 Brought up with a strong belief in German nationalism, in 1924 he joined a Wehrverband, a völkische military association.
 On 1 November 1928, Michalczyk became a member of the Nazi Party (membership number 103,613).
 From 1930 he was the Party's Ortsgruppenleiter (Local Group Leader) in Oppeln.
 He also belonged to the Sturmabteilung (SA), the Nazi paramilitary organization.
 On 10 January 1932, he transferred from the SA to the Schutzstaffel (SS) (number 29,337).
 He served in the 45th SS-Standarte in Oppeln, was commissioned an SS-Untersturmführer on 9 November 1934 and promoted to SS-Obersturmführer on 30 January 1937.